NoneShen/Poly-document/new_product/integrate_contracts/Customizing Business Logic Contract.md

 }
 ```

 ### Step2.
-Initiate a Cross-chain Request from the Source Chain
+Initiating a Cross-chain Request from the Source Chain

 #### Interface: